 This student dormitory project was originally financed by the Corporation in 1985, and refinanced in 1996.
-This bond issue would reduce overall debt service expenses for the project and according to the owners/applicant, make possible the deferment of future rental rate increases, which would normally be borne by the student residents.
+This bond issue would reduce overall debt service expenses for the project by approximately \$55,000/year, and according to the owners, make possible the deferment of future rental rate increases normally borne by student residents.
 As such, this refinancing is consistent with the policy and practice of the City of providing access to tax-exempt bonds to lower the operational costs to institutions of higher education and to their students.